CiscoDevNet/terraform-provider-intersight/website/docs/r/tam_security_advisory.html.markdown

 * `actions`:(Array)
 This complex property has following sub-properties:
   + `affected_object_type`:(string) Type of the managed object that should be marked with an instance of the Alert (when operation type is create) or that should have an alert instance removed (when operation type is remove).
-  + `alert_type`:(string) Alert type is used to denote the category of an Intersight alert (FieldNotice, equipment Fault etc.).* `psirt` - Respresents the psirt alert type (https://tools.cisco.com/security/center/publicationListing.x).* `fieldNotice` - Respresents the field notice alert type (https://www.cisco.com/c/en/us/support/web/tsd-products-field-notice-summary.html).
+  + `alert_type`:(string) Alert type is used to denote the category of an Intersight alert (FieldNotice, equipment Fault etc.).* `psirt` - Respresents the psirt alert type (https://tools.cisco.com/security/center/publicationListing.x).* `fieldNotice` - Respresents the field notice alert type (https://www.cisco.com/c/en/us/support/web/tsd-products-field-notice-summary.html).* `eolAdvisory` - Represents product End of Life (EOL) type (https://www.cisco.com/c/en/us/products/eos-eol-policy.html).
   + `identifiers`:(Array)
 This complex property has following sub-properties:
     + `name`:(string) Name of the filter paramter.